Old Fashioned Sure-Jell Strawberry Freezer Jam Recipe

 - Immediately fill jars with jam leaving 1/2 inch at the top.

 - Let the jars sit for 24 hours on the counter and then they are ready!
 Freeze for up to 1 year.
-Jam will last for up to 3 weeks in the fridge.
+Jam will stay fresh for 3 weeks in the fridge.

 why has the ratio of strawberries and sugar changed.
 It used to be 3/1 cups strawberries to 4 cups sugar?